natebrunelle/2910/markdown/index.md

 ---
-title: TA Practicum Test 1
+title: CS Education Practicum a.k.a.
+TA Practicum (Fall 2022) ...
-...